malomalo/bob_ross/README.md

 ## Plugins

-BobRoss can process any image format that ImageMagick accepts.
-To process other types of files and turn them into images that BobRoss can use.you can use
+BobRoss can process any image format that ImageMagick or LibVips accepts.

+To process other types of files and turn them into images that BobRoss can create a plugin.

-BobRoss also
+For an example see `lib/bob_ross/plugins/pdf`.